 Description

-Situated 600km north of Cairns, Haggerstone Island is incredibly secluded, unspoilt and private.
+Situated 600km north of Cairns, Haggerstone Island is incredibly secluded, unspoiled and private.
 The interior of the island itself provides a plethora of adventures but it is its location on the Great Barrier Reef that makes it even more special.
-The largest protected marine park in the world with its lagoons and reefs stretches from its beach, with fantastic snorkelling and swimming.
+The largest protected marine park in the world with its lagoons and reefs stretches from its beach, with fantastic snorkeling and swimming.

 Days can be spent here enjoying the beach and the calm waters for swimming and snorkeling - two clear lagoons are located just off the shore's edge and have beautiful coral gardens to explore.
 Birdwatching and beachcombing are other popular activities and the adjacent mainland's beaches provide miles of beach for walking and even 'sandboarding'.
 Helicopter access is available for some spectacular inland sights, fishing locations, tropical waterfalls and it is an unforgettable opportunity to see the Great Barrier Reef from the air.